Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 <a name="directly_using_sdk"/>
 ## Directly using Azure IoT Device Client SDK using NuGet packages
-Go to VS 2015 Solution Explorer and right click on the solution or project and click Manage NuGet Packages.There are 2 different **NuGet** packages to choose from
+Go to VS 2015 Solution Explorer and right click on the solution or project and click Manage NuGet Packages.
+There are **2** different **NuGet** packages to choose from

 ### 1.)
 Microsoft.Azure.Devices.Client
 For bulding classic desktop [.NET] [.NET] application, use NuGet Package Manager to install latest version of **Microsoft.Azure.Devices.Client** Device SDK for Azure IoT Devices NuGet package to your project.